blog Details

 ◾ Safety inspections and compliance delays

-In coal-fired plants, even a single trip can push output schedules off balance.
-Frequent trips force operators to burn more fuel just to maintain baseline generation.
+In coal-fired plants, even a single trip can disrupt generation schedules.
+Frequent trips force operators to burn additional fuel simply to maintain baseline output.

 Moisture and fines create runaway fuel consumption

-Low quality coal often carries high moisture.
-Before it burns, heat must evaporate the water.
-This steals energy from the furnace and forces operators to increase feed.
+Low-quality coal often carries excessive moisture.
+Before combustion begins, energy must evaporate this water.
+That energy is stolen from the furnace, forcing operators to increase feed rates to compensate.

 The consequences: